 The Group's main interest rate risk arises from cash balances and other financial assets.
-At 31 December 2020, there are no material loans receivable from equity accounted investments and entities within the CKHH Group.
-As such, a 1% change on the Australian market rate on the loans and receivables will result in an immaterial change in interest revenue based on 31 December 2020 balances.
+At 31 December 2021, there are no material loans receivable from equity accounted investments and entities within the CKHH Group.
+As such, a 1% change on the Australian market rate on the loans and receivables will result in an immaterial change in interest revenue based on 31 December 2021 balances (2020: immaterial change).